HexHive/OSTEP-slides/11-process.md

 > A ***process*** is an ***execution stream*** in the context of a
 > ***process sate***.
 > The execution stream is the sequence of executing instructions (i.e., the
 > "thread of control").
-The process state captures everything executing
+The process state encompasses everything that executing
 > instructions can affect or are affected by (e.g., registers, address space,
 > persistent state such as files).